Capital Gains Tax is one of the major taxes involved with real estate, and we’ll cover the essentials below.

 Additional requirements may be requested for presentation during audit of the tax case depending upon existing audit procedures.

-How to File the Capital Gains Tax Return
+How to Pay and File the Capital Gains Tax Return

 You just have to file the Capital Gains Tax return in triplicate (two copies for the BIR and one copy for the taxpayer) with the Authorized Agent Bank (AAB) in the Revenue District where the property is located, along with the documentary requirements and the tax due.

 In places where there are no AAB, the return will be filed directly with the Revenue Collection Officer or Authorized City or Municipal Treasurer.
 You can view the Revenue District Offices (RDO) here: http://www.bir.gov.ph/directory/rdo.htm.
 Click on the concerned RDO.

 For example, if you click on RDO 48 – West Makati, you will get to http://www.bir.gov.ph/directory/rdoinner.htm#48.
 The names of the Revenue District Officer and Assistant Revenue District Officer as well as their contact numbers and e-mail addresses, and the address of the Revenue District Office and the AAB’s within the said RDO may be found there.

 A residential condominium in Makati City with a floor area of 50sqm has a Selling Price (SP) of 1.0M.
 The existing zonal value per square meter for that condo in Makati is currently Php50,000/sqm.
 You have called the owner and found out that he is not engaged in the real estate business.